 Q: You created original illustrations for our 3pc Candy Bento Box® that make it a truly unique collector’s item.
 What are the five looks shown inside the pop-up diorama, and what inspired you to choose them?
 A: These are some of my favorite Mickey styles to draw: starting with Steamboat Willie in the background, followed by Brave Little Tailor, then Fantasia, a classic design based off of the 1950s-1960s Mickey comic strips, and finally, contemporary Mickey.

 Q: Like so many around the world, Mickey reminds us at Sugarfina that imagination is sweet.
 Do you have any advice you can share about using imagination, in art or in life?
 A: Look for inspiration everywhere!
 I always carry a sketchbook with me to create impromptu drawings, whether it’s people at a coffee shop or just things in my head.

 Q: What is your favorite sweet treat in the Disney Mickey Mouse x Sugarfina candy collection?
 A: I’m partial to the Mickey Ears, but I love the Chocolate Bars because of the Mickey-shaped sprinkles on top!
 A big thank you to Jeff for answering our questions, and teaching us more about the True Original!
-Want in on the candy party to celebrate 90 years of the True Original, Mickey Mouse?
-You can shop our limited-edition Candy Cubes™, collectible Candy Bento Boxes® and Chocolate Bars online and at Sugarfina boutiques, for a limited time.
+This candy collection is no longer available, but shop other classic and inventive candies at sugarfina.com and at Sugarfina locations.